Campaign for Real Ale: Festivals

 CAMRA supports and promotes beer and cider festivals around the country, which are organised by local CAMRA branches.
 Generally, each festival charges an entry fee which either covers entry only or also includes a commemorative glass showing the details of the festival.
 A festival programme is usually also provided, with a list and description of the drinks available.
 Members may get discounted entrance to CAMRA festivals.

 The Campaign also organises the annual Great British Beer Festival in August.
 It is now held in the Great, National & West Halls at the Olympia Exhibition Centre, in Kensington, London, having been held for a few years at Earl's Court as well as regionally in the past at venues such as Brighton and Leeds.
 This is the UK's largest beer festival, with over 900 beers, ciders and perries available over the week long event.

 For many years, CAMRA also organised the National Winter Ales Festival.
-However, in 2017 this was re-branded as the Great British Beer Festival Winter.
+However, in 2017 this was re-branded as the Great British Beer Festival Winter where they award the Champion Winter Beer of Britain.
 Unlike the Great British Beer Festival, the Winter event does not have a permanent venue and is rotated throughout the country every three years.
 Recent hosts have been Derby and Norwich, with the event currently held each February in Birmingham.
 In 2020 CAMRA also launched the Great Welsh Beer Festival, to be held in Cardiff in April.

+In October 2024, CAMRA announced the relocation of the Great British Beer Festival from London to Birmingham, ending its 34-year run in the capital.
+Attendance at the new venue had failed to meet expectations resulting in a substantial loss.
+CAMRA announced that the GBBF and its Winter Festival would not take place in 2026.

 Awards

 CAMRA presents awards for beers and pubs, such as the National Pub of the Year.
 The competition begins in the preceding year with branches choosing their local pub of the year through either a ballot or a panel of judges.
-The branch winners are entered into 16 regional competitions which are then visited by several individuals who agree the best using a scoring system that looks at beer quality, aesthetic, and welcome.
+The branch winners are entered into 16 regional competitions which are then visited by several individuals who agree the best using a scoring system that considers beer quality, aesthetic and welcome.
 The four finalists are announced each year before a ceremony to crown the winner in the spring.
 There are also the Pub Design Awards, which are held in association with English Heritage and the Victorian Society.
 These comprise several categories, including new build, refurbished and converted pubs.

 The best known CAMRA award is the Champion Beer of Britain, which is selected at the Great British Beer Festival.
 Other awards include the Champion Beer of Scotland and the Champion Beer of Wales.